 After successfully completing the first semester, the candidate must apply for degree candidacy.
-Admission is based on an evaluation of all application materials submitted.
+Admissionis based on an evaluation of all application materials submitted.
 Criteria used are employment experience, professional potential, previous academic work, recommendations, and test scores.
 Candidates submit the following:

-1. An Application for Degree Candidacy for the MEd degree and scores from either the Praxis Principles of Learning & Teaching test, the GRE, or the Miller Analogies Test, MEd ITL candidates may also take the ACT, SAT, or Praxis Core Academic Skills for Educator exam.
+1. An Application for Degree Candidacy for theMEd degree.
+MEd ITL candidates may also take the ACT, SAT, or Praxis Core Academic Skills for Educator exam.
 Equivalent score requirements are:

-Praxis Test Principles of Learning & Teaching K-6 160

-5-9 160

-7-12 157

-Graduate Record Exam Verbal 144 Quantitative 140

-Miller Analogies Test Minimum Scaled Score: 375

 ACT 21

 SAT 1020

 Praxis Core Math - 150 Reading - 156 Writing - 162

-Undergraduate GPA: 2.75 or higher
+Undergradu ate GPA: 2.75 or higher

-Note: Instructional Leadership Licensure candidates submit an admission portfolio in lieu of admission test.
+Note: Instructional Leadership Licensure candidates submitan admission portfolio in lieu of admission test.

 - Test of English as a Foreign Language (TOEFL) is required of all international candidates, unless they are graduates of an American university or they originate from a country whose primary language is English.
-The following are the minimum required scores: 550 (paper test); 79 (Internet test); 213 (computer-based test); - Appropriate recommendation forms from professionals in the field who are familiar with the candidate's work and ability and can, therefore, evaluate their potential for success in the graduate program; and - 4.
+The following are the minimum required scores: 550 (paper test); 79 (Internet test); 213 (computer-based test); - Appropriate recommendation forms from professionals in the field who are familiar with the candidate's work and ability and can, therefore, evaluate their potential forsuccess in the graduate program; and - 4.
 An approved Program of Study.

-Upon completion of these requirements, the candidate's credentials will be presented to the Program Director for consideration for admission to degree candidacy.
+Upon completion of these requirements, the candidate's credentials will be presented to the ProgramDirector for consideration for admission to degree candidacy.
 A transfer applicant must follow the same procedure for admission and must be in good standing with the previous institution.

-Candidates applying for readmission must apply in writing to the School of Education office.
-The file will then be reviewed and submitted to the Program Director for appropriate action.
+Candidates applying for readmission must apply in writing to

+the School of Education office.
+The file will then be reviewed and submitted to the program director forappropriate action.